SupremeDrip/cohort-01-faraz-fin-lit/QUICK_START.md

 - **Re-running is safe**: The script uses upsert, so running it multiple times won't create duplicates
 - **Add more data**: Drop new CSV files in the `data/` folder and run again
 - **Check logs**: The script shows detailed progress for debugging

+## 🔒 Security Note - Re-enabling RLS (Optional)

+Currently, the `stocks` and `stock_history` tables have Row Level Security (RLS) **disabled** to allow the import script to work smoothly.

+**After successful data import**, you may want to re-enable RLS for production security:

+1. This prevents unauthorized modifications to stock data
+2. However, price update scripts will need service role key access
+3. Consult with the developer to apply the appropriate RLS policies

+**For now, you can proceed with RLS disabled as the data is read-only in the application interface.**

 ---